 This two-step education process arises from the conviction that a college student who immediately pursues a specialization without the solid grounding that a liberal education provides will be ill-prepared for a lifelong process of learning, as well as the premise that professional excellence today demands ever-increasing specialization no longer adequately met by a bachelor’s degree.

-Currently, there are six five-year programs offered in the University:
+Currently, there are five five-year programs offered in the University:

 Undergraduate (Four-Year) Programs